 Ethnic and linguistic groups and indigenous people

-In 2008, a comprehensive ‘Implementation Plan for Education in the Interior’ was drafted for the period 2008-2015.
-The plan included among others the construction and restoration of schools and classrooms; improving the quality and relevance of education, by increasing the percentage of households who speak Dutch as a second language, and increasing the number of qualified teachers.
+In 2008, the comprehensive Implementation Plan for Education in the Interior was drafted to cover the period of 2008 to 2015.
+The plan focused on priorities including the construction and restoration of schools and classrooms; improving the quality and relevance of education by increasing the percentage of households that speak Dutch as a second language; and increasing the number of qualified teachers.

 People living in rural and remote areas

-In 2004, the government established a multidisciplinary team, the National Advisory Board for the Policy on Disabilities.
-The team consists of: psychologists, educationalists, school social workers, speech therapists, dyslexia experts and physical therapists.
-The National Bureau for Gender Policy is in charge of the implementation of gender equality in education and across other sectors of the societies.
+The Ministry of Education and Community Development of Suriname is in charge of the design and implementation of education policies.
+In 2004, the government established the National Advisory Board for the Policy on Disabilities, a multidisciplinary team consisting of psychologists, educationalists, school social workers, speech therapists, dyslexia experts and physical therapists.
+The National Bureau for Gender Policy is in charge of the implementation of gender equality in education and across other sectors of society.

 Infrastructure and services

-Learning materials and ICTs
+Learning materials and ICT

 Embracing innovation and digital technology, UNICEF supported the use of ‘smart’ classrooms allowing children in the hinterland to connect with coastal areas and access remote education.

-The “I believe in you” in-service teacher-training program was implemented by the MOESC with the support of UNICEF between 2009-2013.
-The program aimed to make a positive contribution to pupil-oriented and child-friendly education in Suriname.
-A comprehensive training programme for all primary school teachers was developed to ensure that all 10.000 teachers would understand how to implement this new approach in their classrooms.
-One of the sub-themes of the “I believe in you” program was inclusive education.
-UNICEF focused on all primary schools in the four interior districts (Brokopondo, Marowijne, Para and Sipaliwini) and gave technical and financial support to the MOESC to develop and implement four in-service teacher training-modules.
-Its overall goal was that “At least 80% of girls and boys in the interior have access to quality inclusive pre-primary and primary education”
+The I Believe in You in-service teacher training programme was implemented by the MOESC with the support of UNICEF between 2009 and 2013.
+The programme aimed to make a positive contribution to pupil-oriented and child-friendly education in Suriname.
+A comprehensive training programme for all primary school teachers was developed to ensure that all 10,000 teachers would understand how to implement this new approach in their classrooms.
+One of the subthemes of the programme was inclusive education.
+UNICEF focused on all primary schools in the four interior districts (Brokopondo, Marowijne, Para and Sipaliwini) and gave technical and financial support to the MOESC to develop and implement four in-service teacher training modules.
+Its overall goal was that ‘at least 80% of girls and boys in the interior have access to quality inclusive pre-primary and primary education.’

 Remoteness impacts the supply of qualified teachers in the interior.
 As of 2010, approximately 30% of the teachers working in the interior were not qualified to teach in the coastal areas.
-Although coastal teachers receive monetary incentives to move to the interior to teach, fully qualified teachers believe these are not enough to compensate for the compromises they have to make to teach in rural areas; especially because housing is not adequate.
-In this sense, there is need to guarantee that teachers in the interior are provided with adequate housing close to the schools as an added incentive to work in the remote areas of the interior.
+Although coastal teachers receive monetary incentives to move to the interior to teach, fully qualified teachers believe these are not enough to compensate for the compromises they have to make to teach in rural areas, especially because housing is not adequate.
+In this sense, there is a need to guarantee that teachers in the interior are provided with adequate housing close to the schools as an added incentive to work in the remote areas of the interior.